-It works even it you are the only person following it.
+Astonishingly, it works even when you are the only one following it.

 “If we could change ourselves, the tendencies in the world would also change.” -Mahatma Gandhi

 When you feel tension in a conversation, either in you or in them, that’s your signal!
 Calm both hearts and find common ground using AAA-ENDS:

 AAA-ENDS is like two rooms (Accept, Align Heart/Mind) leading into a “Room of Opportunity” (Ask) with a safety net (ENDS) just in case.

 These rooms are connected via two doors.
 BOTH doors need to be open at the same time, or you can’t enter or stay in the Room of Opportunity.
 Re-open any closed doors and the discussion once again becomes pleasant.
 Use the ENDS safety net only when doors slam shut and won’t easily re-open.

 Each room requires you to: